-- The pension funding ratio compares the actuarial fair value of the pension plan's assets to the actuarial accrued liability for pension benefits.
-A percentage less than 100% indicates the plan is under-funded at the valuation date. - At September 30, 2009 (based upon the most recent actuarial information), GovGuam's pension plan assets were 45% of the accrued pension benefit liability, indicating the plan was slightly less than half funded at the last valuation date.
-This also represents a decline in the funded ratio from prior periods.
+The pension funding ratio compares the actuarial fair value of the pension plan's assets to the actuarial accrued liability for pension benefits.
+A percentage less than 100% indicates the plan is under-funded at the valuation date.

+At September 30, 2010 (based upon the most recent actuarial information), GovGuam's pension plan assets were 47% of the accrued pension benefit liability, indicating the plan was slightly less than half funded at the last valuation date, although it is an improvement when compared to the ratio of the prior period.

-Debt to Assets Who really owns GovGuam?
+Debt to Assets

+Who really owns GovGuam?